ShaggyDude/turborepo-shadcn-nextjs/docs/muse-overview.md

-# Muse: The Virtuous Cycle of Adaptive Product Development 🚀
+# Muse: The Virtuous Cycle of Adaptive Product Design/Development 🚀

 Muse gives you tools that work for you—not against you. ✨

 Muse is not a “low-code” platform.
 It’s an **opinionated, AI-accelerated development ecosystem**—purpose-built to deliver the right features faster, leaner, and with more intelligence, picking up where _Ruby on Rails_ left off for today’s TypeScript full-stack era.

-Stop assembling toolchains.
-Start solving problems. 🧩

 Muse provides a battle-tested, **out-of-the-box set of tools** that just work—zero initial configuration required, zero wasted motion.
 Teams are free to focus on what matters: _shipping real value_💡.
 You can integrate open-source favorites if you wish, but Muse is engineered to minimize friction so that building is enjoyable, productive, and deeply human.